 The division includes the Departments of Astronomy and Astrophysics, Chemistry, Computer Science, Geophysical Sciences, Mathematics, Physics, and Statistics.
 Each department has made fundamental contributions to the history of its field and continues to redefine its boundaries and future.

 From the edge of the observable universe to human-computer interaction, from biophysical materials science to the geologic record of seawater composition, from gravitational waves to geometric flows, the Physical Sciences Division is preeminent in research and education.
 We are at the forefront of discovery, innovation, and impact and seek to understand nature and improve lives.

 Interdisciplinary research is a UChicago tradition that continues to thrive through our institutes, centers, and committees.
 They include the Enrico Fermi Institute, the James Franck Institute, the Kavli Institute for Cosmological Physics, the Institute for Biophysical Dynamics, and the Committee on Computational and Applied Mathematics.
 Our centers include the Center for Advanced Radiation Sources (CARS), UChicago STEM Education, Flash Center for Computational Science, Kadanoff Center for Theoretical Physics, Materials Research Science and Engineering Center (MRSEC), and the Stevanovich Center.

-Many of our scientists have joint appointments at Fermi National Accelerator Laboratory and Argonne National Laboratory.
-The University of Chicago has a management role in both labs, as well as Apache Point Observatory in New Mexico.
-A number of our researchers also have joint affiliations with other Chicago based research institutions such as the Toyota Technological Institute of Chicago, Adler Planetarium, the Museum of Science and Industry and the Field Museum, to name a few.
+Many of our scientists have appointments at Fermi National Accelerator Laboratory and Argonne National Laboratory.
+The University of Chicago has a management role in both labs.
+A number of our faculty and researchers also work closely with other Chicago-based research institutions such as the Toyota Technological Institute of Chicago, Adler Planetarium, the Museum of Science and Industry, and the Field Museum, to name a few.